Update April 2021:

 You can take a cruise from Inverness marina on the Dolphin Spirit boat or RIB to see the Moray Firth dolphins.
 Daily sailings (weather permitted).
 Online booking essential.

 From Cromarty on the Black Isle, you can also go out in a high speed 12-seater RIB with EcoVentures in the Cromarty Firth.
 Trips can be booked from April 2021 (online booking recommended).

 Clava Cairns (near Culloden Battlefield) - these ancient stone monuments are open at all times - free of charge.

-Urquhart Castle (usually open daily with pre-booking required).
+Urquhart Castle (open daily from 30th April 2021 with pre-booking required).
 Historic Scotland.

 The Loch Ness Centre and Exhibition at Drumnadrochit.

 Jacobite Cruises - boat trips on Loch Ness (online booking recommended).
 Departures from Dochgarroch Loch (5 miles from Inverness) and the Clansman harbour (9 miles from Inverness).

 Cruise Loch Ness - boat trips on Loch Ness from Fort Augustus at the southern tip of the loch (online booking recommended).